 Smarter Transportation Systems Through Data-Driven Insights

 Provided the right information is available, the use of data analytics is bound to bring a revolutionary change to the transport industry.
 This transformation goes beyond a shift in technology; it is a complete reimagination of transport systems.
 Imagine a world where traffic is controlled, public transport is always on time, and delivery logistics are executed with unmatched accuracy, all because of data.
-As the world continues to urbanize, data analytics will play an even bigger role in coming up with adequate and sustainable solutions for their transport problems.
+As the world continues to urbanize, data analytics will play an even bigger role in coming up with adequate and sustainable solutions for transportation problems.
 This article focuses on an astonishingly intelligent future, identifying which methods of data manipulation can lead to more intelligent transportation systems with their corresponding difficulties.

 The Role of Data in Modern Transportation